smiths/aorta/docs/Design/DesignDocument/index.rst

     .. note::

        To determine whether a segmented slice is acceptable, different conditions are verified for :term:`Descending Aorta` and :term:`Ascending Aorta`.
 These conditions check are all involved with the :term:`Qualified coefficient`, which is decided by the user.
-In simple terms, the larger the :term:`Qualified coefficient`, the looser condition on accepting a segmented slice.
+In simple terms, the larger the :term:`Qualified coefficient`, the looser the condition on accepting a segmented slice.

 4. If the algorithm accepted this segmented slice, a new centre coordinate is calculated and used as the seed coordinate for segmenting the next slice.